-NOTE: For guidance on cleaning before recovering operations see HSE Health Surveillance Protection Center COVID-19 Cleaning Guidance.
+NOTE: For guidance on cleaning before recovering operations see HSE Health Surveillance Protection Center COVID-19 Guidance for Business and Retail Sector.

 - migrating operations from temporary locations back to the restored primary business location; - continuing to defend against the spread of Covid-19 in accordance with Clause 3 (Defence).